 7. The Three Pronunciations of Latin (1879) by M. M. Fisher.
 An American scholars discussion of the Continental, Roman, and English systems of pronouncing Latin.

-10. Latin and Greek in American Education (1911) edited by Francis Kelsey.
-This is a symposium on the value of classical langauges in American education.
+11. Latin and Greek in American Education (1911) edited by Francis Kelsey.
+This is a symposium on the value of classical languages in American education.
 Another book along the same line is Teaching High-School Latin (1916) by Josiah Bethea Game.
 The book argues for the value of Latin in high-school.

-11. Preparatory Latin Course in English (1884) by William Cleaver Wilkinson.
+12. Preparatory Latin Course in English (1884) by William Cleaver Wilkinson.
 While not a Latin grammar, the book will give students a background into Roman history and culture that will help spark their interest in learning Latin.
-Older Works of Considerable Value

 1. EFESIOS IN LATIN

 My friend, Louis Tyler, made me a wonderful oral rendering of Ephesians in Latin, which I am making availables with his permission.
 You will be amazed how the text will leap life as you listen to the it over and over.
-I keep a copy in my pickup to listen to everywhere I go.
+I keep a copy in my Tundra pickup to listen to everywhere I go.
 This is the BEST WAY way to learn any language, living or "reportedly dead," which hardly applies to Latin since we can hardly read a page of English without encountering numerous words of Latin origin.
 Dr. Tyler uses classical pronunciation, Italian-accented.
 Here is a copy of the text so you can follow along as you listen to Dr. Tyler's recording: AD EPHESIOS.
-Just click on the Chapter for the mp3 recording: Ephesians 1; Ephesians 2; Ephesians 3; Ephesians 4; Ephesians 5; Ephesians 6.
+Just click on the Chapter for the mp3 recording:

 1. Classical Academic Press.
 This company has available Latin and Spanish materials for children.